 FIT offers seven graduate programs.
-The Master of Arts degree programs are Art Market: Exhibition Design; Fashion and Textile Studies: History, Theory, Museum Practice; and Sustainable Interior Environments.
-The Master of Fine Arts degree program is Illustration.
+The Master of Arts degree programs are Art Market: Exhibition and Experience Design; and Fashion and Textile Studies: History, Theory, Museum Practice.
+The Master of Fine Arts degree programs are Fashion Design and Illustration.
 The Master of Professional Studies degree programs are Cosmetics and Fragrance Marketing and Management and Global Fashion Management.
-The administrative and faculty offices, classrooms, laboratories, study collections, and research room for the graduate programs are housed on the third and sixth floors of the Goodman Center.
+The administrative and faculty offices, classrooms, laboratories, study collections, and research room for the graduate programs are housed on the third, fourth, and sixth floors of the Goodman Center.